pawelmhm/pawelmhm.github.io/_posts/2015-09-11-playing-with-websockets.markdown

 {% endhighlight %}

 Now that we have our protocol we need to define common functionalities per protocol and add a way to manage interactions between protocols.
-Our base protocl factory could look like this.
+Our base protocol factory could look like this.

 {% highlight python %}